Fondue by A K Blakemore, Offord Road Books, July 2018.

 Again in her manifesto, AK Blakemore writes:

-Sometimes I come home from work after dark and strip lights in my kitchen will not turn on straight away, but instead flash abortively, and I stand in the hallway turning the switch on and o as my black cat walks across the linoleum floor, and is visible only in these ashes, a few strides further at each gasp of the light that will not work.
+Sometimes I come home from work after dark and strip lights in my kitchen will not turn on straight away, but instead flash abortively, and I stand in the hallway turning the switch on and off as my black cat walks across the linoleum floor, and is visible only in these flashes, a few strides further at each gasp of the light that will not work.

 you have no very deep understanding of what

 it means to be human

 but you damn well know you’ve got to play